Brauer pairs for splendid Rickard equivalences: Structural properties of splendid Rickard equivalences

 By Proposition~\ref{prop:src indecomposable}, the preceding result applies to any splendid Rickard equivalence between blocks after removing contractible direct summands.
 Moreover, by using Theorem~\ref{thm:breaking up a splendid complex} one obtains an obvious analogue for a splendid Rickard equivalence between sums of blocks.
 Finally, we note that Corollary \ref{maximallocalbrauerpairs} also holds for $C$-Brauer pairs as well.

-\textbf{Acknowledgements:} The authors would like to thank their advisor, Robert Boltje, for the many hours of guidance and support which made this paper possible.
-They would also like to thank Peter Webb for communicating and providing a proof of Lemma \ref{webblemma}.
+\textbf{Acknowledgements:} The authors would like to thank their advisor, Robert Boltje, for the many hours of guidance and support which made this paper possible, and would like to thank Peter Webb for communicating Lemma \ref{webblemma}.